When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership

-Our observations open research directions that, to our knowledge, have not been explored in AIED.
-We highlight three examples here; agentic capabilities likely offer leverage on many other AIED challenges as well.
+Our observations open research opportunities that have not been explored in AIED.
+These three examples suggest agentic capabilities may help address learning challenges existing frameworks have not yet covered.

-\textbf{Professional development for AI teammates.} Human teachers improve through professional learning communities: sharing lesson plans, discussing difficult cases, and developing shared pedagogical norms~\cite{wenger1998communities}.
-Section~\ref{sec:obs-peer} shows that AI agents, given peer communication channels, spontaneously develop analogous practices: sharing effective strategies, critiquing approaches, and converging on quality standards, a trajectory reminiscent of legitimate peripheral participation in communities of practice~\cite{lave1991situated}.
-This suggests a concrete research program: can networks of AI teammates be designed to improve through structured peer exchange, analogous to teacher professional development?
-What ``professional development'' protocols for AI teammates would improve student outcomes, and how would we measure teammate improvement separately from student learning gains~\cite{vanlehn2011relative}?
+\textbf{5.2.1 Professional development for AI agents.} Human teachers improve through professional learning communities: sharing lesson plans, discussing difficult cases, and developing shared pedagogical norms~\cite{wenger1998communities}.
+Section~\ref{sec:obs-peer} shows that AI agents, given peer communication channels, spontaneously developed analogous practices: sharing skills, critiquing workflows, refining memory architectures, and converging on quality standards, a trajectory reminiscent of legitimate peripheral participation in communities of practice~\cite{lave1991situated}.
+In contemporary agent ecosystems, improvement is often instantiated not only in abstract strategies but in concrete artifacts such as reusable skills, tool configurations, and interaction routines.
+This suggests a concrete research direction: can networks of AI agents be designed to improve through structured peer exchange, analogous to teacher professional development?
+What kinds of skill-sharing or skill-review protocols would improve student outcomes, and how should we distinguish gains in agent capability from gains in student learning~\cite{vanlehn2011relative}?

-\textbf{Learner modeling through co-constructed artifacts.} Open learner models make the system's representation of the student visible and editable~\cite{bull2004open,conati2002using}.
+\textbf{5.2.2 Learner modeling through co-constructed artifacts.} Open learner models make the system's representation of the student visible and editable~\cite{bull2004open,conati2002using}.
 Section~\ref{sec:obs-memory} extends this idea: the human-agent memory negotiation process produces a jointly constructed knowledge artifact that both parties maintain over time.
 In educational contexts, this co-construction process itself generates rich evidence of learning: what a student chooses to preserve, revise, or discard from shared memory reveals metacognitive monitoring, calibration, and evolving understanding.
 Designing learner models as collaboratively maintained artifacts, rather than system-internal representations, is a new direction that combines open learner modeling with the ICAP framework's emphasis on constructive and interactive engagement~\cite{chi2014icap}.